 It is possible to retweet an individual’s tweet, share it, favorite it, and even reply to them.
 Clicking “share” from the “3-dot” menu, and it will open the Charms bar on the right side of the screen.
 From here, users can share to any installed social media platform, or even to an email address.

 On the left side of the Twitter app for Windows 10 lies a list of key menus that are critical.
-The home button is here for when a user wants to easily return to the timeline.
-There’s also the notification button; this is where users will view notifications from folks who have favorited one or more of your tweet, send you a message among other things.
+The home button is here for when a user wants to return to the timeline easily.
+There’s also the notification button; this is where users will view notifications from folks who have favorited one or more of your tweet, and send you a message among other things.

 If you like dark themes, you can enable the Dark theme for Twitter App.